-- Job-related: Learned at school or on the job, and are relevant to your target position.
-For example, a Web Designer’s skills might include knowledge of Adobe Creative Suite, understanding cross-browser compatibilities, and fluency in HTML and CSS.
+- Job-related.
+Learned at school or on the job and are relevant to your target position.
+For example, a Web Designer’s skills might include knowledge of Adobe Creative Suite, understanding cross-browser compatibility, and fluency in HTML and CSS.

-- Transferable Skills: Applicable to different roles and industries, and are generally emphasized when you’re in career transition.
+- Transferable Skills.
+These are applicable to different roles and industries.
+They're generally emphasized when you’re in career transition.
 Transferable skills could be people-related, such as managing a team, communicating well, or negotiating.
-But it can also be general tasks, such as gathering information, working with vendors, and change management.
-Check this guide if you’re not sure what your transferable skills are.
+But they can also be general tasks, such as gathering information, working with vendors, and change management.

-- Adaptive or Personal Skills: Include character traits that are hard to prove on paper but is important in showing the kind of employee you are, such as ‘an honest, team player with a can-do attitude’.
+- Adaptive or Personal Skills.
+Include character traits that are hard to prove on paper but is important in showing the kind of employee you are.
+An example is ‘an honest, team player with a can-do attitude.’

-You might think adaptive skills are only important if you’re a beginner with not much job-related skills to boast of.
-But in reality, many employers look for candidates with a good mix of all three skill sets.
+You might think adaptive skills are only important if you’re a beginner with few job-related skills to boast of.
+But many employers look for candidates with a good mix of all three skill sets.
 After all, for most positions it’s not hard to find candidates with the right job-related skills.
 What’s hard is finding people who can work well with their team and understand the company’s corporate culture.

-Below is an example of a skill-based resume for an IT Director position, which was customized to focus on the candidate’s leadership, negotiation, and IT skills.
-All his transferable and IT-related leadership skills are at the top, while his technical skills are itemized and grouped below it.
+Below is an example of a skill-based resume for an IT Director position.
+It was customized to focus on the candidate’s leadership, negotiation, and IT skills.
+All their transferable and IT-related leadership skills are at the top.
+Their technical skills are itemized and grouped below it.

-Your resume has to be tailored to the job you’re applying for so make sure the skills listed in the ad are also in your resume.
+Your resume has to be tailored to the job you’re applying for.
+Make sure the skills listed in the ad are also in your resume.
 And if you can, back it up with specific experience and ‘power words’ so it doesn’t look like you just copied the job ad.

 Now modified with personal experience and ‘power words’ in your resume: "Created graphics and designs for restaurant flyers, travel brochures, and marathon events using Adobe Creative Suite, Sketch and InVision.”

-If you’re in transition, say from healthcare to tourism, I suggest replacing industry specific words with general terms.
-Words like ‘patient’ and ‘doctor’ can be replaced with ‘clients’ so recruiters won’t think your achievements are only applicable to the healthcare industry.
+If you’re in transition, say from healthcare to tourism, replace industry specific words with general terms.
+Words like ‘patient’ and ‘doctor’ can be replaced with ‘clients.’
+That way recruiters won’t think your achievements only apply to the healthcare industry.
 Don’t forget to quantify your achievements through percentages, time saved, or a monetary amount.

 Common Formulas for Writing Accomplishments: